lbarto12/tge/README.md

 The primary difference is that the buffer-swap *only* redraws characters that have changed since the last frame, significantly reducing the required number of cursor movements and character prints.

+This doesn't mitigate the cost of subsequent, unique frames being completely redrawn - but massively improves the performance of procedural events and micro-movement animations.

 </details>
 </blockquote>